Capitol Psychological Assessment

 What is ADHD?

-Attention Deficit/Hyperactivity Disorder- or ADHD, isn’t just a diagnosis- it’s a unique way that some brains are wired.
-ADHD is a natural variation in how brains focus, process, and respond to life, often resulting in extraordinary strengths alongside some real frustrations.
-Many adults and adolescents with ADHD have spent years feeling misunderstood or “too much,” with difficulty focusing their attention and controlling their actions.
+Attention Deficit/Hyperactivity Disorder(ADHD) falls under the umbrella of neurodivergence.
+ADHD is a natural variation in how your brain focuses, processes, and responds to life, often resulting in extraordinary strengths alongside some real frustrations.
+Many adults with ADHD have spent years feeling misunderstood or “too much,” with difficulty focusing their attention and controlling their actions.
 Think of your attention like a laser beam—it’s supposed to stay focused on one thing at a time.
 But for individuals with ADHD, their attention is more like a flashlight that moves around all over the place, making it hard for them to focus on what’s important.
-This can make it difficult to do things like sit still in class, follow directions, or remember what you’re supposed to do.
+This can make it difficult to do things like sit still in class or meetings, follow directions, or remember what you’re supposed to do.
 In choosing to complete an evaluation, we aim to provide you with a refreshing sense of clarity in diagnosis, and beyond this, an opportunity to understand your unique mind, celebrate your strengths, and discover personalized support that empowers you to thrive.

 Why is ADHD testing important and what does it consist of?

-A comprehensive ADHD evaluation is a powerful step toward understanding yourself or your child on a deeper level.
+A comprehensive ADHD evaluation is a powerful step toward understanding yourself on a deeper level.
 Instead of simply checking boxes, our process is designed to honor your lived experiences and unique strengths, helping you make sense of challenges that may have felt confusing or overwhelming.
 Through compassionate, neuroaffirmative assessment, we help you connect the dots and in turn, gain relief and self-acceptance.
 Clarity in diagnosis can help validate your experiences, inform treatment decisions, and jumpstart a path for growth.
-Whether you’re seeking answers for yourself or your child, our evaluations provide the insight and support you deserve, empowering you to move forward with confidence.
+Our evaluations provide the insight and support you deserve, empowering you to move forward with confidence.
 Reach out today to discover how understanding ADHD can open doors to new possibilities.

 ADHD testing at Capitol Psychological Assessment, Inc. involves a comprehensive evaluation completed by one of our trained psychologists.
 The evaluation consists of 3-4 sessions and includes the following components: